named-data-ndnSIM/ndnSIM/docs/source/intro.rst

 - All NDN forwarding and management is implemented directly using source code of `Named Data Networking Forwarding Daemon (NFD) <http://named-data.net/doc/NFD/>`_

-- It is possible to :doc:`simulation some real applications <guide-to-simulate-real-apps>` written against ndn-cxx library
+- It is possible to :doc:`simulate some real applications <guide-to-simulate-real-apps>` written against ndn-cxx library

 .. note::
-   Please note that ndnSIM 2.0 has major refactoring and simulation scenario written for previous releases most likely would need to be changed to run on ndnSIM 2.0 platform.
+   Please note that ndnSIM >= 2.0 has been through major refactoring and simulation scenario written for ndnSIM 1.0 most likely would need to be changed to run on ndnSIM >= 2.0 platforms.

 Such integration with ndn-cxx and NFD ensures that the simulations are maximally realistic and can be reproduced in real environments with virtually no changes to the source code.